 - dimensional accuracy

 - dry density

 - compressive strength

 - assessment of freeze/thaw resistance comparative tests

 - · effect of water on compressive strength

-- natural exposure
+- natural exposure.

-- thermal conductivity.

-20.2 An assessment of the durability of the products was made, based on data resulting in the issue of previous BBA Certificates.
+20.2 An assessment of the durability of the product was made, based on data resulting in the issue of previous BBA Certificates.